aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/resizing-with-resize-type-enumeration/_index.md

 ## Introduction

 Resizing images is a common requirement in Java applications, and **resize image java** operations become effortless with Aspose.PSD.
 In this tutorial you’ll learn how to **resize image java** using the powerful Resize Type Enumeration, and you’ll also see how to **convert psd to jpeg** after resizing.
-Whether you’re building a desktop tool or a server‑side service, these steps will help you handle image dimensions reliably.
+Whether you’re building a desktop tool or a server‑side service, these steps will help you handle image dimensions reliably and achieve a high quality image resize.

 ## Quick Answers
 - **What library handles resize image java?** Aspose.PSD for Java.
 - **Which resize type gives the best quality?** `ResizeType.LanczosResample`.
 - **Can I convert PSD to JPEG after resizing?** Yes – just save with `JpegOptions`.
 - **Do I need a license for production?** A valid Aspose.PSD license is required for production use.
 - **Is this approach suitable for large batches?** Absolutely; the API is optimized for performance.

+## What is Resize Image Java?

+The term “resize image java” refers to programmatically changing the pixel dimensions of an image using Java code.
+Aspose.PSD provides a concise API that abstracts the low‑level pixel manipulation, letting you focus on business logic instead of image processing details.

+## Why Use Resize Type Enumeration?

+The Resize Type Enumeration gives you fine‑grained control over the resampling algorithm, allowing you to balance speed and quality.
+For most applications, `LanczosResample` offers a great trade‑off, delivering sharp results without a heavy performance penalty.
+Choosing the right resize type is key to achieving a high quality image resize.

 ## Prerequisites

 Before embarking on this tutorial, ensure you have the following prerequisites in place:

-1. Java Development Environment: Ensure you have a Java development environment set up on your machine.
+1. **Java Development Environment** – a JDK 8+ installed and configured.

-2. Aspose.PSD Library: Download and install the Aspose.PSD library from the [website](https://releases.aspose.com/psd/java/).
+2. **Aspose.PSD Library** – download and install the Aspose.PSD library from the [website](https://releases.aspose.com/psd/java/).

-3. Sample PSD File: Have a sample PSD file ready for experimentation.
+3. **Sample PSD File** – have a sample PSD file ready for experimentation.
 You can use the [sample.psd](Your Document Directory/sample.psd) file for this tutorial.

 ## Import Packages